Netflix/vector/README.md

 ## Disclaimer

 Vector is under constant development and new features should be released often.
 Bugs and issues are expected.
-We count on your support to find and report them! **Stick to releases for a stable versions.**
+We count on your support to find and report them! **Stick to major and minor releases for stable versions.**

 ## Getting Started